Anthony Villanueva: Later life

 Villanueva was separated from his first wife from whom he had two children.
 He remarried in the US, and had a son with his American wife.
-After coming back from the US, he stayed with his common-law wife, Liezel Beldia, for 17 yrs until his death in 2014; they had a son together.
+After coming back from the US, he stayed with his common-law wife, Liezel Beldia, for 17 years until his death in 2014; they had a son together.

 In 1976, he went to the United States to earn a living.
 He worked as a cook in a Mexican restaurant in Massachusetts, then as a security guard in Staten Island and the Philippine Consulate in New York City.
 He also worked as a boxing coach at private gyms.
 He later returned to the Philippines in 1988 assisted the Philippine national boxing coach team to prepare the team for the 1988 Summer Olympics then later returned the United States after failing in a bid to find a stable job but eventually returned home for good.

 Villanueva suffered a mild stroke in 1999.
 He tried selling his silver medal for 1 million pesos a year later.
 He was persuaded to donate the medal to the Philippine Sports Commission instead.